The best garden rakes help with all kinds of different outdoor tasks, from levelling out seed beds to sweeping up leaves, stray stones and bark chips.

 - Aesthetics – If you plan on displaying your rake, or even if you just appreciate an attractive garden tool, you may want to invest in a wooden or metal model.

-Best garden rakes for everyday jobs
+Best garden rakes for everyday jobs in 2022

 Wolf-Garten Multi-Change Longspan Rake